-- Photos of the damage to your vehicle
+- Photos of the damage to your vehicle, and

-- Location, time and cause of the accident
+- Location, date, time and cause of the accident.

 DO ask witnesses if they can supply additional information about the accident.
 If they give you or the police a statement, be sure to get their names and contact information.
 Witness information can be especially helpful if the hit and run occurred when you were not with your vehicle.
 Get more information about how to handle parking lot accidents.